 - CFO, Managing Director, or Operations Director: While executive-level staff typically aren’t hands-on with sales commission calculations or reporting, they may be the ones overseeing the process from a high level.
 A CFO, managing director, or operations director may directly manage the individual executing each step of the sales commission process.
 They would also have direct input into sales commission plans and strategies.

 Whoever handles your sales commission management, we can help lighten their load.
-Drop us a line so we can walk you through why Core Commissions offers a powerful, flexible, and cost-efficient way to manage sales commissions without stretching your existing team too far.
+Contact us and we can walk you through why Core Commissions offers a powerful, flexible, and cost-efficient way to manage sales commissions without stretching your existing team too far.